 F2.
 TAPCR 1200-03-18-.20 Requirements

 F2-1.
 This facility is subject to and shall comply with all applicable requirements of TAPCR 1200-03-18-.20 - Coating of Miscellaneous Metal Parts.
-This rule applies to any miscellaneous metal parts and products coating line (not covered by other rules of Chapter 18) whose potential volatile organic compound (VOC) emissions from all miscellaneous metal parts and products coating lines within the facility are greater than 100 tons of VOCs per year.
+This rule applies to any miscellaneous metal parts and products coating line (not covered by other rules of Chapter 18) within a facility whose potential volatile organic compound (VOC) emissions from all miscellaneous metal parts and products coating lines within the facility are equal to or greater than 100 tons of VOCs per year.

 Coating means a material applied onto or impregnated into a substrate for protective, decorative, or functional purposes.
 Such materials include, but are not limited to, paints, varnishes, sealants, adhesives, maskants, and temporary protective coatings.